mocker-nicholas/yelpCamp/README.txt

                 the review author._id, if not dont render that display button.
             - Next, youll want a middleware to protect the review delete route.
 Check to see if the logged in user._id is the same as the author on the review.
+    e.
+So, all of that was difficult, but this is what makes apps useful to people.
+How your models relate to one another, what models you can edit, remove, add, and what people can see.
+Authentication, and authorization are difference between an application being a tool, and application being a business.
+20. Using a controller pattern
+    a.
+Some of our routes are getting pretty crowded.
+We can move some of the functionality onto a controller.
+         i.
+Example, creating a campground takes like 5 steps.
+We can create a function for this elsewhere, a "campground controller" and then pass that into our routes.
+    b.
+MVC pattern, Model View Controller application
+       i.
+All your model work happens in models, ii.
+All your rendered content is in views iii.
+Controllers are the heart of the app.
+This is where the logic happens. c.The basic Idea, is to take all "logic" out of your routes, and create very nicely named functions in a different file and pass those into your routes.